Destinations Italy Milan & Lakes

 On dinner timing

 Milanese eat at 8:30 p.m. minimum, 9 p.m. is normal.
 Show up at 7 and you'll eat in an empty room while staff is still doing lunch service mise en place.
-Aperitivo runs 6:30–8:30 p.m. and is the bridge — it's not pre-dinner drinks, it's a meal on its own (one cocktail, three plates of small things, sometimes you don't need dinner after).
+Aperitivo runs 6:30–8:30 p.m. and is the bridge: a meal in its own right, not a warm-up (one cocktail, three plates of small things, and sometimes you don't need dinner after).

 On the ferry timetable